 I was recently asked the question if I could go back to my 20s, what would I do differently to build a better financial safety net and grow my net worth faster?
 Flashback to 1990, this was the year I turned twenty.
 Thinking back I guess I could have better used my money then spending it on dial-up internet access with AOL, or my first cell phone the Motorola 5200, or trying to perfect my grunge look with all that flannel.
 Here are the things I wish I did differently.

 My parents taught me the basics when it came to personal finance.
-The helped me open a bank account, showed me how to balance a check book, but beyond that there wasn’t much guidance.
+The helped me open a bank account, showed me how to balance a checkbook, but beyond that, there wasn’t much guidance.
 I don’t ever recall covering anything on the subject in High School or College.
 I do remember the credit card applications and the free gifts being offered in the student center each week.
-If I had the chance to do it over I would certainly educated myself a bit more on the topic of personal finance.
+If I had the chance to do it over I would certainly educate myself a bit more on the topic of personal finance.
 Having the education would give me a great foundation for years to come as my income began to increase.

 Save More Money

 I don’t ever recall savings really being a part of my overall plan.
 From my first part-time jobs on to my full-time jobs post-college.
 I’m not sure why.
 I wish someone would have introduced me to compound interest in 1990.
 I ran the quick numbers using a net worth calculator and if I starting saving $100 a month since I was 20 I’d have an additional $100k saved if I put away $500 I’d have almost $500k saved.
 It helps today to have apps at your fingertips to keep track of your overall spending and wealth to keep you better organized.
 Although I don’t have the opportunity to do it again, this is one of those lessons my three children are sure learning about.

 Spend Less than I Made